 The Native Hawaiian or Pacific Islander subgroup did not meet the cell size requirement to be included in the table.
-Furthermore, because the Students with Disabilities, Economically Disadvantaged, and Limited English Proficient subgroups were included in the score, no supergroups needed to be formed.
+Furthermore, because the students with disabilities, economically disadvantaged, and English learner groups were included in the score, no supergroups needed to be formed.
 The inclusion of NA values (signifying the absence or suppression of data) in Table 3 are determined in the same way due to group size and supergroup requirements of the target groups.